-1. The receiver of vulnerability information and/or security fixes shared by the core team and Linaro are not allowed to share, re-distribute or otherwise spread knowledge about the issues and security fixes outside their own company until the disclosure deadline has passed and the information is publicly available.
+1. The receiver of vulnerability information and/or security fixes shared by TrustedFirmware.org are not allowed to share, re-distribute or otherwise spread knowledge about the issues and security fixes outside their own company until the disclosure deadline has passed and the information is publicly available.

-Note: If the receiver still insists to share it with other people/companies he must first get approval from the core team and Linaro to do so.
+Note: If the receiver still insists to share it with other people/companies he must first get approval from TrustedFirmware.org to do so.